 NATO operation in Libya is “piracy on an international scale”

-”We know the rebels claimed to have captured 800 African mercenaries, they said, in March and April.
+As for the recent UN report which states that both sides of the Libyan conflict have committed war crimes, Oxford University professor, Mark Almond, said that the rebels’ treatment of prisoners poses many uneasy questions. ”We know the rebels claimed to have captured 800 African mercenaries, they said, in March and April.
 Now apparently, they tell the UN they only have 16 prisoners.
 What has happened to another 784?” he said.
 “This is rather alarming, I think, for the NATO governments because they have a moral and perhaps even legal responsibility for the way the rebels treat prisoners.”